jmohler1970/Taffy_withUI/Auth.md

 On line 25 to 30, I am checking for thest existance of APIkey.
 If it is not there, I am return a 401 Error.

-O line 32 to 37, I am checking if te string matches.
+O line 32 to 37, I am checking if the string matches.
 If not return an error.

 That's it!